Places to visit in Panjim - Offbeat Goa

 Apart from above listed places, you can also cover few other interesting places while staying at Panjim.
 These are not exactly in Panjim, but are nearby and can be easily reached as a day excursion.
 These are -

-2. Divar Island - An island close to Panjim consisting of 3 villages and makes a lovely place to visit.
-We would actually recommend staying at least one night on this island.
+An island close to Panjim consisting of 3 villages and makes a lovely place to visit.
+We would actually recommend staying at least one night on Divar island.

 We hope this article gave you an idea of all the places that you could visit in Panjim.
 There is so much more that can be added in the list and it would still be incomplete.
 It's no surprise that people who visit Panjim return back again owing to its history, attractiveness and essence.